evcc-io/evcc/README.md

 -   **Off**: disable the charger, even if car gets connected.
 -   **Now** (**Sofortladen**): charge immediately with maximum allowed current.
 -   **Min + PV**: charge immediately with minimum configured current.
 Additionally use PV if available.
 -   **PV**: use PV as available.
-May not charge the car if PV remains dark.
+May not charge at all or may interrupt charging if PV production is too low or other consuption is too high.

 In general, due to the minimum value of 5% for signalling the EV duty cycle, the charger cannot limit the current to below 6A.
 If the available power calculation demands a limit less than 6A, handling depends on the charge mode.
 In **PV** mode, the charger will be disabled until available PV power supports charging with at least 6A.
 In **Min + PV** mode, charging will continue at minimum current of 6A and charge current will be raised as PV power becomes available again. **Min + PV** mode may behave different, when used with [HEMS (SHM)](#home-energy-management-system).
+Please note that not all vehicles support charging with very low current limits at all or only under special circumstances.
+For these type of vehicles the minimum allowed charge current needs to be raised.

 ### Charger